FusionAuth/fusionauth-swift-sdk/Documentation/Reference/classes/MemoryStorage.md

 ```

 TODO
-Storage that keeps the data in memory
+Storage that keeps the data in memory.
-This storage is not persistent and the data is lost when the app is closed
+This storage is not persistent and the data is lost when the app is closed.

 ## Methods
 ### `init()`